akshaybandi/8051/README.md

 # 8051
-8051 Micro controller Assembly Programs
+8051 Micro controller Assembly Programs.
-This repositary gives you insight of 8051 Assembly coding.
+This repositary, gives you insight of 8051 Assembly coding.